murilobsd/calamp-rs/README.md

 ## License

-Calamp-rs is distributed under the terms of both the BSD2 license.
+Calamp-rs is distributed under the terms of the BSD2 license.

 See [LICENSE](LICENSE)